dwarvesf/playground/01_literature/Engineering/Introducing HTMX - Navigating the Advantages and Concerns.md

 ---
 tags:
-  - engineering
+  - htmx
   - frontend
-  - htmx
+authors:
-  - web
+  - namanh
-  - engineering/frontend
+title: Introducing HTMX - Navigating the Advantages and Concerns
-authors: Bui Ngoc Nam Anh
+description: A comprehensive exploration of HTMX, a JavaScript library that extends HTML as a hypermedia, addressing the limitations of legacy HTML applications.
 github_id: tonible14012002
 date: 2023-12-18
 icy: 10